Death zone: Physiological background

 individuals, this saturates hemoglobin, the oxygen-binding red pigment in red blood cells.

 Atmospheric pressure decreases with altitude while the O2 fraction remains constant to about 85 km, so PO2 decreases with altitude as well.
 It is about half of its sea level value at 5500 m, the altitude of the Mount Everest base camp, and less than a third at 8849 m, the summit of Mount Everest.
 When PO2 drops, the body responds with altitude acclimatization.
 Additional red blood cells are manufactured; the heart beats faster; non-essential body functions are suppressed, food digestion efficiency declines (as the body suppresses the digestive system in favor of increasing its cardiopulmonary reserves); and one breathes more deeply and more frequently.
 But acclimatization requires days or even weeks.
 Failure to acclimatize may result in altitude sickness, including high-altitude pulmonary edema (HAPE) or cerebral edema (HACE).

 Humans have survived for 2 years at 5950 m [475 mbar of atmospheric pressure], which appears to be near the limit of the permanently tolerable highest altitude.
 At extreme altitudes, above 7500 m [383 mbar of atmospheric pressure], sleeping becomes very difficult, digesting food is near-impossible, and the risk of HAPE or HACE increases greatly.

 In the death zone and higher, no human body can acclimatize.
 The body uses up its store of oxygen faster than it can be replenished.
-An extended stay in the zone without supplementary oxygen will result in deterioration of body functions, loss of consciousness and, ultimately, death.
+An extended stay in the zone without supplementary oxygen will result in deterioration of body functions, loss of consciousness, and ultimately, death.
 Scientists at the High Altitude Pathology Institute in Bolivia dispute the existence of a death zone, based on observation of extreme tolerance to hypoxia in patients with chronic mountain sickness and normal fetuses in-utero, both of which present pO2 levels similar to those at the summit of Mount Everest.

+Supplemental oxygen

 Mountaineers use supplemental oxygen in the death zone to reduce deleterious effects.
 An open-circuit oxygen apparatus was first tested on the 1922 and 1924 British Mount Everest expeditions; the bottled oxygen taken in 1921 was not used (see George Finch and Noel Odell).
 In 1953 the first assault party of Tom Bourdillon and Charles Evans used closed-circuit oxygen apparatus.
-The second (successful) party of Ed Hillary and Tenzing Norgay used open-circuit oxygen apparatus; after ten minutes taking photographs on the summit without his oxygen set on, Hillary said he "was becoming rather clumsy-fingered and slow-moving".
+The second (successful) party of Edmund Hillary and Tenzing Norgay used open-circuit oxygen apparatus; after ten minutes taking photographs on the summit without his oxygen set on, Hillary said he "was becoming rather clumsy-fingered and slow-moving".

 Physiologist Griffith Pugh was on the 1952 and 1953 expeditions to study the effects of cold and altitude; he recommended acclimatising above 15000 ft for at least 36 days and the use of closed-circuit equipment.
-He further studied the ability to acclimatise over several months on the 1960-61 Silver Hut expedition to the Himalayas.
+He further studied the ability to acclimatise over several months on the 1960–61 Silver Hut expedition to the Himalayas.

 In 1978, Reinhold Messner and Peter Habeler made the first ascent of Mount Everest without supplemental oxygen.

+Notable disasters

+Several expeditions have encountered disaster in the death zone that led to multiple fatalities, including: